ranabhat/rabbitmq-getting-started/README.md

 ## Before You Begin

 Here are few tools you need
-1. Docker :  RabbitMQ server will run in a container to ease the setup
+1. Docker :  RabbitMQ server will run in a container to ease the setup and app will run in a different container
 2. Python
-3. [Pipenv](https://pipenv.pypa.io/en/latest/) is used to set up a working environment

 ## Run RabbitMQ server